luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 The literal cases now return the given context as-is.
 The variable case defers to `Context.lookup` to retrieve the type of the variable from the context.
-It then returns the same context without modifications because synthesizing variables only needs to read the context.
+It then returns the same context without modifications.

-We still haven't seen what `Context` is, and the implementation of `Context.lookup`, but before we get there, let's learn the typing rule.
+We still haven't seen what `Context` is, and the implementation of `Context.lookup`, but before we get there, the typing rule for synthesizing variables is the following:

 ![Typing rule for variables](/images/11_03.png)

-Here's how to read it: "The typing rule for synthesizing variables states that, under context gamma, `x` synthesizes type `A` and produces the same context gamma if, and only if, gamma contains the annotation `x : A`".
+Here's how to read it: "The typing rule for synthesizing variables states that, under context gamma, `x` synthesizes type `A` and produces the same context gamma if gamma contains the annotation `x : A`".

 ### Back to contexts